blueag8/Super-Scholar/README.md

 **Future Features to Implement**
 Difficulty levels perhaps this can be achieved by including characters that are least known or grouped by popularity.

+A larger database of characters.
+This I had been hoping to acheive through acce

 **Version control**
 Github
+Gitpod

 **Testing**

 Testing was achieved through using DevTools and the console.log.
-In addition I found it helpful to use the TryIt  Editor linked to the W3Schools learning environme
+In addition I found it helpful to use the TryIt  Editor linked to the W3Schools learning environments.

 *Bugs*
 appeared fine on Honor Android phone but on iPhone the play button is almost transparent.